ai-forever/SEGM-model/README.md

         {
             "json_path": "path/to/annotaion.json",
             "image_root": "path/to/folder/with/images",
-            "processed_data_path": "path/to/save/processed/dataset.csv"
+            "processed_data_path": "path/to/save/processed_dataset.csv"
         },
         ...
     ],
     "batch_size": 8
 }
 ```
-In datasets-dict, you can specify paths to multiple datasets for training and testing.
+In `datasets`-dict, you can specify paths to multiple datasets for training and testing.

 - `json_path` (to the annotation.json) and `image_root` (to the folder with images) are paths to the dataset with markup in COCO format.
-- `processed_data_path` - the saving path of the final csv file, to be produced by the prepare_dataset.py script.
-This csv-file will be used in train stage.
-This file store paths to the processed target masks.
+- `processed_data_path` - the saving path of the final csv file, which is produced by the prepare_dataset.py script.
+This csv-file will be used in the train stage.
+This file stores paths to the processed target masks.

 ## Input dataset description